MarkWieczorek/mapmanager/_posts/2015-07-30-getting-started.md

 ###Closing Map Manager

+ - Quit Igor Pro by selecting the main menu 'Igor Pro - Quit Igor Pro'.
-When you quit Igor Pro, you will always be prompted with the following dialog.
-You want to answer **No**.
+ - When you quit Igor Pro, you will always be prompted with the following dialog.
+ - Always answer **No**.
 All Map Manager analysis is saved using the 'Save' buttons from within the Map Manager interface.

+<div class="print-page-break"></div>
 <IMG class="img-float-left" SRC="../images/mm3/quit-igor.png" WIDTH="450">
 <div class="print-page-break"></div>

 ###Map Manager Options

-Global options are primarily set in the [Stack DB Option Panel][9].
-There is one set of options that will be saved and reloaded the next time you run Map Manager.
-You can also save options to your own user file.
-See [Stack DB Options][9] for mor information.
+ - Global options can be set and saved in the [Stack DB Option Panel][9].
+ - By default, there is one set of options that will be saved and reloaded the next time Map Manager is run.
+ - Options can also be saved to a user file.
+See [Stack DB Options][9] for more information.

 [1]: https://www.wavemetrics.com/index.html